A detailed travel guide to visiting the famous Emerald Pool & Blue Lagoon in Krabi, Thailand.

 This big, green pool is quite wide at around 20 meters in circumference.
 The depth ranges from around 1.2 meters to the deepest area sitting at around 1.8 meters.
 This makes it the perfect place to swim, relax, and enjoy the natural scenery.
 There's also a local restaurant selling snacks, tea, and coffee just a short distance from the pool.

-As the first stop on the Emerald Pool tour, we arrived quite early and were able to take some photos before the tour buses arrived.
-However, we decided to take a short walk to the Blue Pool before taking a swim.
+As the first stop on the Emerald Pool tour, I arrived quite early and were able to take some photos before the tour buses arrived.
+However, I decided to take a short walk to the Blue Pool before taking a swim.

 The Blue Pool (Blue Lagoon)